opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 CascadeClassifier::setImage
 -------------------------------
-.. cpp:function:: bool CascadeClassifier::setImage( Ptr<FeatureEvaluator>\& feval, const Mat\& image )
+.. cpp:function:: bool CascadeClassifier::setImage( Ptr<FeatureEvaluator>& feval, const Mat& image )

     Sets an image for detection, which is called by ``detectMultiScale`` at each image level.